 - Complete a minimum of four semesters if he/she is in the BBA/BS programme, and a minimum of two semesters if he/she is in the MBA/MS programme.

 - Should have secured minimum CGPA 2.5 at the end of the time periods mentioned above.

-- Procedure /duration of Internship at IPP (Institute of Professional Psychology)may vary according to the requirements of the Institute.
+- Procedure /duration of Internship at IPP (Institute of Clinical Psychology)may vary according to the requirements of the Institute.

 Student Code of Conduct